Why some fix people quickly, and others scam the system in Michigan

 17 Mistakes That Can Kill Your Auto Accident Case

 Michigan Auto Law is the largest law firm exclusively handling car accident, truck accident and motorcycle accident cases throughout the entire state.
-We have offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights to better serve you.
+We have offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights to better serve you.
 Call (800) 777-0028 to speak with an attorney.
 There is absolutely no fee or obligation.